resonatecoop/api/test/README.md

 As work on the new API continues, you might need to edit the existing tests, as well as create new tests.
 You can use `Template.test.js`, `testConfig.js` and `MockAccessToken`, located in the `test` folder, to get started with new tests.

 ## To Do
+* Resolve tests that 200 when invalid access token is sent.
 * Finish `Labels` and `Tags` testing once upstream data issues are resolved.
 * Implement search endpoint.
 * Resume test development for endpoints that currently have no data (Labels, Tags, etc.).
 * Look over api/src/db/models/ files to get a better idea of what the data/datatypes are.
 * Better / more TypeScript integration
+* CI/CD
+  * Integrate into Github Actions.
+  * `skip` and `only` linting.
+  * disable watch mode.
+    * no `.mocharc.js` in CI/CD deployment is a step towards this.
+  * ability to test different users/other entities by id, for different test cases.
+  * convert tests to run off of db models.